LunaticBoxer75/EventTracker/README.md

 ```
 /usr/local/lib/python2-<version>/dist-packages/volatility-<version>.egg/volatility/plu‌​gins/overlays/linux
 ```
+Start with the [server setup](#server-side) now.
+After setting up the server, replace the elasticsearch `hosts` key in all the files in [conf files](./client/logstash/conf.d/) to the hostname/ip address and port of elasticsearch running on the server.
+If you want to skip the server setup, do not start the `logstash` service in the coming steps until the server setup is done.

 Copy the configuration files from [here](./client/logstash/conf.d) to `/etc/logstash/conf.d/` directory and [pipelines.yml](./client/logstash/pipelines.yml) to `/etc/logstash/`.

 Start the `mongod`, `auditd` and `logstash` services using the command: